-Why Can’t I Hear Waze In My Car?
-Essential Guide
+Why Can't I Hear Waze In My Car

 Why Can’t I Hear Waze In My Car?
 The Common Culprits

-When Waze stops talking, it’s rarely a sign of a major technical failure.
-More often than not, it’s a simple setting that’s been accidentally changed, or a small conflict between your phone and your car’s audio system.
-Let’s look at the usual suspects:
+When Waze stops talking, it’s rarely a major technical failure.
+In most cases, it’s one of a handful of settings that was accidentally changed, or a conflict between how your phone routes audio and what your car’s audio system expects.
+The most common culprits:

-- Low Volume Settings: Both your phone and your car’s audio system have volume controls that affect Waze.
+• Low media volume: Both your phone and car audio have their own volume controls affecting Waze output.

 Step-by-Step Troubleshooting: Getting Waze Talking Again